Corrimal Community Men's Shed Inc.

 Many men, after retiring, feel unproductive and as a result health problems may develop.
 Many retirees have lost their shed or garden in which to potter.

-The Corrimal Region Uniting Church saw a need within the Church and Community to form a Men's Shed in this region.
+The Corrimal Uniting Church saw a need within the Church and Community to form a Men's Shed in this region.
 So the idea of a Community Men's shed was born.
 Construction started on the 1st May 2007 and the official opening took place on 14th September 2008.

 Men can come and pursue their pastime interests and hobbies, spend time with other blokes with similar interests, use a fantastic variety of tools, keep old skills honed or learn new skills and/or use tools for the first time.
 Also, men can feel viable and vigorous by contributing to community needs and/or create projects of personal interest using their expertise.